 While the policy may be the sole focus at first, remember to think of creative solutions.
 Instead of giving strict guidelines, try to allow problem-solving to come into play.
 Create safe environments for employees to express their thoughts and ideas for the company in Effect on employee performance.
 Changing providers and platforms is a multi-step effort that may involve soliciting bids, reviewing proposals, interviewing candidates, making your selection, negotiating a deal, and getting approval from your top executives.

 All employers want to have a good rapport with their employees.
 To achieve that, there needs to be respected.
 Respecting employees’ time is a key part of this as time is a valuable commodity at work.
 By respecting employees’ time, you help them work more performance, and you show them that you value the effort they put into their work.
 While the needs of your business may shift gears from time to time, it’s important to have a consistent schedule.
-Implementing scheduling tricks for the weekend shifts, for example, helps show you respect everyone’s time.
+Implementing scheduling tricks for the weekend shifts, for example, helps show you respect everyone’s time and create happy workplace.

 26. Don’t keep score.

 Human resources is an industry filled with observation, analysis, and attempted a prediction of people’s feelings and behavior.
 HR professionals spend at least some of their days trying to better understand their staff’s inner workings and desires so that they can implement policies that bring out the best in them.
 Studies show that we often overestimate our contribution.
 In social psychology, that’s called the Egocentric Bias.

 It’s important to not keep track of all of the good and bad results employees have produced.
 Remaining positive and reassuring a common goal to have everyone work towards is what is most helpful. because When people keep score, there’s only one outcome: Resentment.